callahantiff/OMOP2OBO/README.rst

 What is OMOP2OBO?
 ########

 ``omop2obo`` is a collection of health system-wide, disease-agnostic mappings between standardized clinical terminologies in the Observational Medical Outcomes Partnership (`OMOP`_) common data model and several Open Biomedical Ontologies (`OBOs`_) foundry ontologies.

-*Motivation*

-Common data models have solved many challenges of utilizing electronic health records, but have not yet meaningfully integrated clinical and molecular data.
-Aligning clinical data to open biological ontologies (`OBOs`_), which provide semantically computable representations of biological knowledge, requires extensive manual curation and expertise.

-*Objective*

-To address these limitations, we have developed ``OMOP2OBO``, the first health system-wide integration and alignment between the Observational Health Data Sciences and Informatics' Observational Medical Outcomes Partnership (`OMOP`_) standardized clinical terminologies and eight OBO biomedical ontologies spanning diseases, phenotypes, anatomical entities, cell types, organisms, chemicals, metabolites, hormones, vaccines, and proteins.
-To verify that the mappings are both clinically and biologically meaningful, we have performed extensive experiments to verify the `accuracy <https://github.com/callahantiff/OMOP2OBO/wiki/Accuracy>`__, `generalizability <https://github.com/callahantiff/OMOP2OBO/wiki/Generalizability>`_, and `logical consistency <https://github.com/callahantiff/OMOP2OBO/wiki/Consistency>`_ of each released mapping set.

 What Does This Repository Provide?
 **********************

-Through this repository we provide the following:

 1. **Mappings:** A free set of ``omop2obo`` mappings that can be used out of the box (requires no coding) covering OMOP Conditions, Drug Exposures, and Measurements.
 These mappings are available in several formats including: ``.txt``, ``.xlsx``, and ``.dump``.
 We also provide a semantic representation of the mappings, integrated with the OBO biomedical ontologies, available as an edge list (``.txt``) and as an ``.owl`` file.
 See current release for more details.

 2. **A Mapping Framework:** An algorithm and mapping pipeline that enables one to construct their set of `omop2obo` mappings.
 The figure below provides a high-level overview of the algorithm workflow.
 The code provided in this repository facilitates all of the automatic steps shown in this figure except for the manual mapping (for now, although we are `currently <https://github.com/callahantiff/OMOP2OBO/issues/19>`__ working on a deep learning model to address this).

 .. image:: https://user-images.githubusercontent.com/8030363/99837291-972c1e00-2b24-11eb-826b-8141c6b7d1f0.png
     :align: center